cgwire/kitsu/docs/getting-started-production/README.md

 We give it a **Name** (3) and enter a description that helps the Artist know what to do and quickly identify the asset.

-If you have multiple assets to create, click on **Confirm and stay**.
+Click on ** Confirm and stay ** if you have multiple assets to create.

 ![Create an asset](../img/getting-started/add_asset_popup.png)